fgm/meteor_server_info/README.md

 - `user`: the user account for the HTTP Basic authentication securing access.
   Defaults to `insecure`.
 - `pass`: the password for the user account.
 Defaults to `secureme`.
+- `verbose`: enable console logging.
+Defaults to `false`.
 - `eventLoopStrategy`: the strategy to use to instrument the event loop and CPU
-  - `cheap`: similar to [PM2] or [pebble/event-loop-lag]; low CPU cost : expect
+  - `"cheap"`: similar to [PM2] or [pebble/event-loop-lag]; low CPU cost : expect
     around 0.5% on 2019 hardware,
     very limited accuracy, will usually under-estimate the actual loop latency.
-  - `costly`: inspired by a [Dynatrace article], a much more accurate strategy, tracing each tick of the event loop ; this is much also more costly since it disables the event loop "poll phase wait" optimization: expect 5% load on 2019 hardware
+  - `"costly"`: inspired by a [Dynatrace article], a much more accurate strategy, tracing each tick of the event loop ; this is much also more costly since it disables the event loop "poll phase wait" optimization: expect 5% load on 2019 hardware
-  - `nr`: inspired by NewRelic "CPU time per tick", a more intuitive metric, built on top of the `costly` algorithm, with an extra CPU cost: expect 6% load on 2019 hardware.
+  - `"nr"`: inspired by NewRelic "CPU time per tick", a more intuitive metric, built on top of the `costly` algorithm, with an extra CPU cost: expect 6% load on 2019 hardware.
-  - if that key is undefined, the event loop metrics collection is disabled, to keep costs at an absolute minimum like the legacy MeteorServerInfo.
+  - `false`, the event loop metrics collection is disabled, to keep costs at an absolute minimum like the legacy MeteorServerInfo.

 [pebble/event-loop-lag]: https://github.com/pebble/event-loop-lag